umr-lops/cci-seastate-pum/system.md

 ### Ifremer *Datarmor* platform

-Physically, the CCI production platform is mainly based on the Datarmor platform operated by Ifremer IT department (refer to the facility section in the management proposal), though a few reprocessing tasks were delegated to other platforms (see {numref}`processing_location`).
+Physically, the CCI production platform is mainly based on the Datarmor platform operated by Ifremer IT department, though a few reprocessing tasks were delegated to other platforms (see {numref}`processing_location`).

 The current storage capability is about 20 PB and the available capacity largely exceeds the need for CCI products.